TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Fusion

 \section{Fusion}

-Given the presence of noise and outliers in the depth maps of individual images, we employ a fusion step to obtain a point cloud result, following the conventional PatchMatch pipeline from \cite{Gipuma, COLMAP}, which includes a depth and normal consistency check.
+We employ a fusion step to obtain the point cloud result, following the conventional PatchMatch pipeline from \cite{Gipuma, COLMAP}.
 Specifically, we successively treat each image as a reference and convert its depth map into 3D points in world coordinates.
 These points are subsequently projected onto neighboring images to generate corresponding matches.
 We consider a match to be consistent if it satisfies the following criteria: a relative depth difference less than $0.01$, an angle difference between normals less than $30°$, and a reprojection error of $\Psi \le 2$, as in \cite{COLMAP}.
 If the number of consistent matches across all neighboring views exceeds $1$, the average depth estimate is accepted.
 Ultimately, the corresponding 3D points and normal estimates of these consistent depth estimations are aggregated and averaged into a unified 3D point.